Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{High uncertainty in the determination of flexibility needs}

-Distribution grids face increasing volatility due to the dependency of distributed energy resources on weather, consumer behavior and price signals.
-At the same time, \gls{LV} distribution grid states are highly underdetermined due to low real-time meter device coverage (low observability).
+\Glspl{DN} face increasing volatility due to the dependency of distributed energy resources on weather, consumer behavior and price signals.
+At the same time, \gls{LV} grid states are highly underdetermined due to low real-time meter device coverage (low observability).
 The resulting uncertainty complicates forecasting of flexibility needs and requires \glspl{DSO} to request larger flexibility capacities, which increases costs.